mwzig/WordSearch/README.md

 (These are found in Resources:  HealthyFoodWordSearch.txt, JunkFoodWordSearch.txt, PillarExampleWordSearch.txt and WordSearchWithWordsNotFound.txt).
 These files specify the words to find on the first line, and then supply a letter grid that has letters separated by spaces or commas (with an equal number of rows and columns in the grid).

-To run this application from the command line (on Windows), download from GitHub, then go to the wordsearch directory.
+To run this application from the command line (on Windows) go to the wordsearch directory.
 Enter the following:

 `
 java -cp ./bin/main WordSearch.WordSearch HealthyFoodWordSearch.txt